What’s a good high school Literature course of study?

 - They include background information, vocabulary from the book, comprehension and inferential question and answer key

-- They are vetted by teens
+- Most importantly: The guides are vetted by teens

 For teens who need to start with a little adventure and inspiration, then grow into more challenging topics: